andrewufrank/daino/docs/site/dough/index.md

 date: 2010-01-29
 keywords: homepage
 abstract: |
-    The index page for all.
+    The index page for site.

----
+author : Author of Settings
+date: 2019-01-01
+settings :
+    sitename : siteNameExample
+    byline : siteByLineExample
+    banner: /templates/img/symmetricGeras2.jpg

-My landing page (TODO instead of a menu) 1 :
+The landing page of the **Example Site** giving access to: